apache/spark/docs/graphx-programming-guide.md

   : Graph[VD2, ED]
 {% endhighlight %}

-The `joinVertices` operators, defined in [`GraphOps.scala`](api/graphx/index.html#org.apache.spark.graphx.GraphOps), joins the vertices with the input RDD and returns a new graph with the vertex properties obtained by applying the user defined `map` function to the result of the joined vertices.
+The `joinVertices` operator, defined in [`GraphOps.scala`](api/graphx/index.html#org.apache.spark.graphx.GraphOps), joins the vertices with the input RDD and returns a new graph with the vertex properties obtained by applying the user defined `map` function to the result of the joined vertices.
 Vertices without a matching value in